 Heat treatment of aluminum and copper undergoes almost the same heat-treating process. but their result is different.
 The processes of annealing, homogenizing, and solution heat treatment on copper and aluminum give different results.

-As explained, annealing is carried out in copper to soften hardened materials.
-It is done on aluminum to achieve strain-hardened material, unlike copper, which loses its hardening (strain hardening) when annealed.
 The same occurs with homogenizing.
 Heat treatment of aluminum is carried out to increase the strength and hardness of a certain subset of aluminum alloys that are hardened by precipitation.

-Heat treating is a process where parts of metal are exposed to specific temperatures for defined amounts of time to change their properties.
+Heat treatment involves subjecting metal parts to specific temperatures for predetermined durations to modify their properties.
 This treatment can harden, soften, or relieve stress from the metal without altering its physical shape.
-Aluminum tempering designations, like W, T4, or T6, indicate the desired level of treatment.

 One common treatment takes an O metal to a W temper, and after being heated for an hour, the part is dipped into a quench tank to cool.
 Further treatments can strengthen the metal, remove stress, or make it easier to form.